mvolkmann/MyUnixEnv/notes/VueNotes.md

 ## Templates

 Templates hold the HTML that is rendered by a component.
+They must contain a single root element that contains all the other elements.
-They can contain Vue directives and interpolations that insert dynamic data.
+They can use Vue directives and interpolations that insert dynamic data.
 Each interpolation is a pair of double curly braces containing a single JavaScript expression.
 For example, `{{ new Date().toString() }}`.